 IFP has had the same leader forever

 IFP’s policies seem very good, believe it or not (last time I looked anyway) but the party has had Mangosuthu Buthelezi at its helm for pretty much forever and seems to be owned by the guy.
 It doesn’t stand for anything it seems to support on paper.
 The IFP will bring in more cultural politics than we really need right now and it’s layered with a terrible history that I don’t think will disappear until someone else leads it.
-It’s leaderless and seems to have any real vision.
+It’s leaderless and doesn’t seem to have any real vision.

 So then, let’s talk about the ACDP